learn-co-curriculum/dsc-gradient-descent-intro/README.md

 > * Repeat this process
 > * The regression line (that is, the values of $b$ and $m$) with the smallest RSS is our **best fit line**

-We'll eventually tweak and improve upon that process, but for now it will do.
+We'll eventually tweak and improve upon that process, but for now, it will do.
 In fact, we will make things even easier at first by holding $b$ fixed to a constant value while we experiment with different $m$ values.
 In later lessons, we will change both variables.

 #### Updating the regression line to improve accuracy